FrankTimmons/wk-netsuite-automation/README.md

 * Selenium

 ## Description
-As a TEMP Data Entry Clerk at Wieden + Kennedy, I wanted to bring some of my programming background to the position and streamline the workflow.
-My past experience was mostly Javascript and C#, but I wanted to learn Python and Selenium so I took this as an opportunity to do so.
-After my second day, I had a script running that could go through the whole process of downloading a single pdf.
-Soon after I was able to get it to loop through and automatically download the thousands of documents that the company needed.
-After I got it working I streamlined it as much as I thought possible through the implementation of an ENV file and other small tweaks in the logic of the code.
+As a TEMP Data Entry Clerk at Wieden + Kennedy, I aimed to leverage my programming background and optimize the task they threw my way.
+While I had extensive experience in Javascript and C#, I seized the opportunity to expand my skillset by learning Python and Selenium.
+In just my second day, I had developed a script capable of automating the process of downloading a single pdf.
+With continued effort, I successfully adapted the script to effortlessly download thousands of documents, effectively meeting the company's needs.
+To further enhance the script's efficiency, I implemented an ENV file and made subtle yet effective adjustments to the code's logic.

 ## Setup